mstksg/inCode/copy/entries/type-levels.md

 A value of any type can be given to `MkAny`, and the resulting type will have type `Any`.

-However, this type is a black hole; you can't really do anything with the values inside it because of parametric polymorphism: you must treat any value inside it in a way that is compatible with a value of *any* type.
+However, this type is *truly* a black hole; you can't really do anything with the values inside it because of parametric polymorphism: you must treat any value inside it in a way that is compatible with a value of *any* type.
 But there aren't *too* many useful things you can do with something in a way that is compatible with a value of any type (things like, `id :: a -> a`, `const 3 :: a -> Int`).
 In the end, it's essentially isomorphic to unit `()`.

-So we can actually modify this slightly to match the typical dynamically typed language picture of "could be anything": we should at least be able to query the type for things we can do with it.

-To get there, we can instead allow some sort of witness on the type of the
+However, this isn't really how dynamic types work.
+In other languages, we are at least able to query and interrogate a type for things we can do with it using runtime reflection.
+To get there, we can instead allow some sort of witness on the type of the value.
+Here's `Sigma`, where `Sigma p` is a value `a` paired with some witness `p a`:
-value:

 ```haskell
 !!!type-levels/Level1.hs "data Sigma ::"